waidesoper/Vault-public/README.md

 Added Critical Hits damage statistic

-Fixed Gift Statue block.
-Added bottom image, fixed pixelation
+Fixed Gift Statue block - Added bottom image, fixed underside alignment

 If Vault Crystal has a player boss name then summon a textured fighter as the vault boss